 The Addictions Clinical Academic Group (CAG) at King’s Health Partners covers illicit drugs, alcohol and tobacco addiction.
 We are one of the largest providers of NHS addictions services in the UK.

-We bring together world-class clinical services, leading research activity and education to provide the best possible healthcare for people with addictions in south London and beyond.
+King's Health Partners brings together world-class clinical services, leading research activity and education to provide the best possible healthcare for people with addictions in south London and beyond.
 In 2017, we published the Addictions CAG Outcomes book, demonstrating our vision for excellence in clinical care, research, and education and training.

 Our work covers various aspects of addictive behaviour including work in alcohol addiction, illicit drug addiction, and work in smoking cessation.

 We provide education and training at undergraduate and postgraduate level through the Institute of Psychiatry, Psychology and Neuroscience at our partner university King’s College London.
-Within Addictions, we have an MSc in Addictions Sciences, and a distance-learning IPAS Masters degree.
+Within Addictions, we have an MSc in Addictions Studies, and a distance-learning Master of Science in International Addiction Studies.

 As well as our degree programmes, we are committed to training the whole workforce and provide courses in areas such as recovery mapping and short courses in alcohol intervention.